 - Papaya is rich in Vitamins A, C and E and also fights the formation of wrinkles

 - Bananas have high concentrations of Vitamin C and B-6.
-Bananas also contain manganese and antioxidants
+They also contain manganese and antioxidants

 - Grapes are rich in Vitamin C and manganese.
 Together, these ingredients fight UV radiation and antioxidants in grapes fight the aging process

 Try to stay away from reconstituted fruit juice.
 It may be less expensive than using natural fruits, but you will miss out on the vitamins, minerals and other benefits of natural fruit juices or natural fruits.
-Reconstituted fruit juices are heated and that destroys their natural ingredients.
-They also have water removed from them and it is added later.
+Heating fresh fruit juice to reduce its water content, and then adding water to the concentrate in the reconstitution process, depletes the nutritional value of its natural ingredients.
 The natural water in fruit juice is rich in minerals and vitamins, whereas added water will give you no benefits.
 Get a juicer or orange squeezer and enjoy the benefits of natural fruit juices.